cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/1 - Information gatehring/4 - Hunting Subdomains.md

 # OWASP Amass
 We can download it on github:
 - [https://github.com/owasp-amass/amass](https://github.com/owasp-amass/amass)
-It is a poweful tool that can do a lot of things but it requires a lot of time.
+<mark style="background: #FF5582A6;">It is a poweful tool that can do a lot of things but it requires a lot of time.</mark>

 # Analyzing results
 ## sublist3r